Skip to content

 As I understand it, strict channel priority will always prefer packages from the higher priority channels (the channels listed first in your .condarc file if not manually specified) even if they are a lower version than the same package available from lower priority channels.

-conda-forge is my favourite channel so I do prioritize conda-forge ahead of the defaults channel for most Conda environments - but if I am updating my Miniconda base environment I will explicitly make it prioritize the defaults channel on the command line, e.g.
+conda-forge is my favourite channel so I do use conda-forge instead of the defaults channel for most Conda environments - if I am updating my Miniconda base environment I will explicitly make it use the conda-forge channel on the command line (the first time you do this it will replace many of your default channel installed packages), e.g.

-conda update -n base -c defaults -c conda-forge conda conda-build conda-verify ripgrep mamba python
+conda update -n base -c conda-forge conda conda-build conda-verify ripgrep mamba python

 My general rule is try to prefer a single channel source for most packages in an environment (and always use the same channel priorities for updating an environment as what you did when you created it).
 If you know a package is pure Python that should be safe to install regardless of what channel it comes from, but for packages that contain compiled libraries it is riskier to install them from different channels into the same environment.